-This picnic: Eagle Terrace.
+Eagle Terrace.
 Overshadowed by Eagle Tower, many locals have never even been to Eagle Terrace, found just a few steps away in Peninsula State Park.
-Pack a lunch or grill at the entrance, then enjoy with a dramatic view of Ephraim Harbor.
+Pack a picnic or coolers and soak in the sights from the elevated terrace area.

-This climb: Potawatomi Park Tower.
+Mountain Tower Park.
 While Eagle Tower is closed for reconstruction, you can still take in the stunning panoramic view of Washington Island and the northern tip of the peninsula with this park tower.

 Garrett Bay Road.
 Ride north past Ellison Bay and you’ll find a stretch beloved by local cyclists.
 Wind through the woods and along the shoreline between Ellison Bay and Gills Rock, then stop for smoked fish and a respite on the water at Charlie’s Smokehouse.